-The Company's financial strength remains strong with net assets improving during the year to £623.8m (2021 £562.9m).
-The increase was in large part driven by a capital injection by the shareholder of £86.0m.
+The Company's financial strength remains strong with net assets increasing during the year to £718.2m (2022 £623.8m).
+The increase was in large part driven by a partial reversing of the unrealised loss on investments seen in 2022.
 As of the date of this report, the Company's financial strength ratings are A++ (superior) from AM Best and AA from Standard and Poor's.